MasonGallo/masongallo.github.io/_posts/2016-07-29-cosine-similarity.markdown

 print(cos_sim(sentence_m, sentence_w)) # 0.25
 {% endhighlight %}

-Final thought to hopefully reinforce the use of cosine similarity: there's only 1 way to be parallel to a given vector, but there may be many ways to be orthogonal to a given vector.
+Final thought questions to ponder:

+- How many ways can a given vector be parallel to another?
+- How many ways can a given vector be orthogonal to another?